anyscale/templates/templates/endpoints_v2/README.md

 ## More Guides

-Endpoints makes it easy for LLM Developers to interact with OpenAI compatible APIs for their applications by providing an easy to manage backend for serving OSS LLMs.
+RayLLM makes it easy for LLM Developers to interact with OpenAI compatible APIs for their applications by providing an easy to manage backend for serving OSS LLMs.

 It provides a number of features making LLM development easy, including:
 - An extensive suite of pre-configured open source LLMs and embedding models.